pozseinc/image-to-video-processor/README.md

-"""
-# FastAPI Image & Audio to Video API
+# Image & Audio to Video API

 This API creates a video by merging an image and an audio file from provided URLs.